peterbjornx/p6tools/README.md

 any way

 # Scramble / Descramble
-These scripts are used to convert between "phyisical" MSROM/RAM layout of microcode and logical micro-op layout.
+These scripts are used to convert between "physical" MSROM/RAM layout of microcode and logical micro-op layout.

 Micro-ops occur in triplets and as such every fourth address in the descrambled